Double Robust Bayesian Inference on Average Treatment Effects: Setup and Implementation

 \subsection{Double Robust Bayesian Point Estimators and Credible Sets}

-Our doubly robust inference procedure builds on a nonparametric Bayesian prior specification for $m_{\eta}$, which depends on a preliminary estimator for $\gamma_0$.
+We build upon the ATE expression in \eqref{ate} to develop our doubly robust inference procedure.
+Our approach is based on nonparametric prior processes for $\eta^m$ and $\eta^f$.
+For the latter, we consider the Dirichlet process, which is a default prior on spaces of probability measures.
+This choice is also convenient for posterior computation via the Bayesian bootstrap; see Remark \ref{rem:BB}.
+For the former, we make use of Gaussian process priors, along with an adjustment that involves a preliminary estimator of $\gamma_0$.
+Gaussian process priors are also closely related to spline smoothing, as discussed in \cite{wahba1990spline}.
+Their posterior contraction properties (see \cite{ghosal2017fundamentals}), together with excellent finite sample behavior (see \cite{rassmusen2006gaussian}), make Gaussian process priors popular in the related literature.
+Since $\tau_{\eta}$ does not depend on $\eta^{\pi}$, the specification of a prior on the propensity score is not required.

 We consider pilot estimators $\widehat\pi$ of the propensity score $\pi_0$ and $\widehat m$ of the conditional mean function $m_0$, which both are based on an auxiliary sample.
-We consider a plug-in estimator for the Riesz representor $\gamma_0$ given by
+We consider a plug-in estimator for the Riesz representer $\gamma_0$ given by

-The use of an auxiliary data for pilot estimators simplifies the technical analysis and is common in the related Bayesian literature; see \cite{ray2020causal} or \cite{ignatiadis2022confidence}.
+Below, let $\Gamma_n$ denote the sample average of the absolute value of $\widehat{\gamma}$, which we use for scale normalization in our prior adjustment (see Section \ref{sec:implement:GP} for details).
+The use of an auxiliary data for pilot estimators simplifies the technical analysis related to the propensity score adjusted priors; see \cite{ray2020causal}.
+Also, it provides an effective way to control some negligible higher-order terms, see our Lemma \ref{lemma:negligible} in the Supplemental Material and the related discussion about the sample splitting in the DML type methods on Page C6 of \cite{chernozhukov2018double}.
 In practice, we use the full data twice and do not split the sample, as we have not observed any over-fitting or loss of coverage thereby.

-Our procedure builds on the following three steps that approximates the posterior distribution of $\chi_{\eta}$, and thereafter the Bayesian point estimator and the credible set through Monte Carlo simulation draws. \begin{enumerate}
+Algorithm \ref{algorithm} describes our double robust Bayesian inference procedure.